 The "Classic Fountain Pen" model is a classic style pen which is easy to turn and uses a Fountain Pen Nib and ink cartridges which is highly desirable among pen enthusiasts.
-It is similar to our Classic Roller Ball Pen
+It is similar to our Classic Roller Ball Pen.

-The Classic Fountain Pen uses 10mm brass tubes of different lengths.
-The tubes are approximately 17/8" and 2" in length.
-The top section is the shorter section.
+The Classic Fountain Pen uses 10mm brass tubes.
+The tubes are approximately 2" in length.
 The lower section should be turned with a slight arc, tapering down on each side to the diameter of the bushings.
 The Upper or Cap section is usually turned straight and will have a tenon turned on it to accept the center band.